violetarchangel/Parley/README.md

 - Sell your stories commercially
 - License them however you want (closed source, proprietary, CC0, whatever)
-- Delete them, modify them, distribute them — it's your work
+- Delete them, modify them, distribute them, whatever — it's your work
-- Use them in paid games, books, or other projects, whatever.

 The only requirement is that **the engine itself remains free and non-commercial**.
 You can't sell *this software* or wrap it in a paid service, but you can absolutely sell the stories you create *with* it.